MA Special Education Extended Certification Online

 After completing the 25 credits required for certification, students

-will have the option to take two additional courses to complete the M.A.
+will have the option to take eight additional credits to complete the M.A.

 in Special Education program.
 These courses can also be completed